bseltz-cohesity/scripts/powershell/recoverVMsV2/README.md

 * -folderName is 'vm'
 * -vCenterName is the registered source name of the ESXi host
 * -hostName is the registered source name of the ESXi host

+## Specifying a Folder

+You can specify a folder to restore to using any of the following formats:

+* /vCenter.mydomain.net/Datacenters/DataCenter1/vm/MyFolder/MySubFolder
+* vCenter.mydomain.net/Datacenters/DataCenter1/vm/MyFolder/MySubFolder
+* /MyFolder/MySubFolder
+* MyFolder/MySubFolder